 So there you have it, five things you can do today to increase the engagement levels of your guitar students so that they are self-motivated to practice and are a breeze to teach.

-Grab my free guide here for more help in your beginner-level guitar classes with this free ebook on Blues teaching tips for beginners.
+Grab my free guide below for more help in your beginner-level guitar classes.
 And let me know in the comments below one tip you can share that’s a must for beginners!
 I’d love to hear it.